tramora/django-postgrespool2/README.rst

 Django-PostgresPool
 ===================

-This is a simple Postgres Connection Pooling backend for Django 1.4+, powered by the lovely and beautiful SQLAlchemy.
+This is a fork of original [django-postgrespool](https://github.com/kennethreitz/django-postgrespool).

 Usage
 -----

-Using Django-PostgresPool is simple, just set ``django_postgrespool`` as your connection engine:
+Using Django-PostgresPool is simple, just set ``django_postgrespool2`` as your connection engine:

 ::

     DATABASES = {
         'default': {
-            'ENGINE': 'django_postgrespool'
+            'ENGINE': 'django_postgrespool2'

 If you're using the `dj-database-url <https://crate.io/packages/dj-database-url/>`_ module: